What is liver cancer?

 - severe abdominal pain

 - yellowing of the skin and eyes (jaundice)

 - pale bowel motions

 Liver cancer statistics

-- Average age at diagnosis it 66
+- The average age at diagnosis is 66.

 The aim of this information is to help you understand about liver cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.